1. Message from the staff

 Our GSRC Volunteer Program provides Marquette Students with the chance to volunteer and explore issues focused on women and gender, gender identity, sexual orientation, sexual assault prevention and intersections of identity.
 Through our program, students develop a strong work ethic, learn valuable life skills, gain practical work experience and gain a greater appreciation and understanding of gender and sexuality.

-We will be having Info Sessions for students to learn about our Volunteer Program on the following dates:
+We will be having our last Info Session for students to learn about our Volunteer Program on Tuesday 10/7 5:00-6:00pm.

 5. Give to the Center!